 The PostgreSQL database server contains many Assert statements in its code.
-These statements are additional checks that can be evaluated to ensure that the performed operations are executeed as expecteed.
-However, evaluating of these statements takes some CPU time.
+These statements are additional checks that can be evaluated to ensure that the performed operations are executed as expected.
+However, evaluating these statements takes some CPU time.
 Therefore, they are disabled in most production environments.

 PostgreSQL is a very extensible and pluggable software.
-The PostgreSQL server can be extended by extensions.
-These PostgreSQL Extensions can use Asserts statements in the code.
+The PostgreSQL server can be extended through extensions.
+These PostgreSQL Extensions can also use Assert statements in their code.

 Assert(state->number_of_rows >= 0);